Collins Barracks, Cork

 Collins Barracks (Dún Uí Choileáin) is a military barracks on the Old Youghal Road on the north side of Cork in Ireland.
-Originally serving as a British military barracks from the early 19th century, it was handed-over to the Irish military following the Irish War of Independence, and remains the headquarters of the 1st Brigade of the Irish Army.
+Originally serving as a British military barracks from the early 19th century, it was known as Victoria Barracks by the late 19th century.
+It was handed-over to the Irish military following the Irish War of Independence, and remains the headquarters of the 1st Brigade of the Irish Army.
 A museum in the barracks is open to the public at selected times.

 History

 Formation

 Originally erected between 1801 and 1806, the barracks' works were completed by Abraham Hargrave to designs by John Gibson.
-Located in a prominent position on the hills overlooking Cork city and the River Lee, the complex was initially known simply as The Barracks.
-It was extended in 1849 and renamed to Victoria Barracks, to celebrate a visit by Queen Victoria.
+Located in a prominent position on the hills overlooking Cork city and the River Lee, the complex was initially known simply as "The Barracks".
+It was extended in 1849 and renamed to "Victoria Barracks", to celebrate a visit by Queen Victoria.

 Independence

 In the period following the Easter Rising (1916), the Irish nationalist Thomas Kent was executed by firing squad at the barracks.
 He was the only person outside Dublin, apart from Roger Casement, to be executed for participation following the Rising.

-During the Irish War of Independence (1919-1921), Auxiliary forces based at the barracks were implicated in events surrounding the Burning of Cork.
+During the Irish War of Independence (1919–1921), Auxiliary forces based at the barracks were implicated in events surrounding the Burning of Cork.
 British forces from the barracks were also involved in the executions of several Republican prisoners.
 On 1 February 1921 Cornelius Murphy was executed and then on 28 April 1921, four Volunteers, Maurice Moore, Thomas Mulcahy, Patrick O'Sullivan and Patrick Ronayne, were executed by firing squad at the barracks, followed by the execution of Patrick Casey a few days later, and of Daniel O'Brien on 16 May 1921.